webpack/webpack.js.org/src/content/guides/asset-management.md

 +       {
 +         test: /\.css$/,
 +         use: [
-+           MiniCssExtractPlugin.loader,
++           'style-loader',
 +           'css-loader'
 +         ]
 +       }
 +     ]
-+   },
-+   plugins: [
-+    new MiniCssExtractPlugin()
-+  ],
++   }
   };
 ```

 T> webpack uses a regular expression to determine which files it should look for and serve to a specific loader.
-In this case any file that ends with `.css` will be served to the `mini-css-extract-plugin` and the `css-loader`.
+In this case any file that ends with `.css` will be served to the `style-loader` and the `css-loader`.

 This enables you to `import './style.css'` into the file that depends on that styling.
 Now, when that module is run, a `<style>` tag with the stringified css will be inserted into the `<head>` of your html file.